Chochinize/Fbw-03-UIB-background-images/README.md

 **Bonus for task 2**:
 * Add padding to the sections.
 * Make the sections appear side-by-side.
-* Add a border radius to the sections.
+* Add a border radius to the sections.!

 ![task2-reference](./images/task2.png)